alemiaschi/linguistically_informed_t5/README.md

 - *label*: the label (i.e. average complexity score) associated with the sentence.

 The target task dataset is based on the corpus introduced in ["Is this Sentence Difficult?
-Do you agree?"](https://aclanthology.org/D18-1289.pdf).
+Do you agree?"](https://aclanthology.org/D18-1289.pdf) (Brunato et al., 2018).
 Please also cite this work if you use the dataset in your work:

 ```bibtex
 @inproceedings{brunato-etal-2018-sentence,